Like a lot of people, I shudder at the word “sales.”

-I don’t think I even have to translate this lesson much.
+I don’t think I have to translate this lesson much.

 Face your fears, don’t be afraid of rejection.
-One “no” or small failure isn’t going to kill you if you believe in your product, are enthusiastic about your organization, and keep building those relationships.
+One “no” or failure isn’t going to kill your business if you believe in your product, are enthusiastic about your organization, and keep building those relationships.

 And in the end, you’ll be able to indulge with a whole box of cookies to yourself when no one else is looking.